-From our first cruising boat, a classic Hallberg Rassy, we learned that center cockpits were a great way to keep our growing family a safe distance from an unexpected leap in the water.
+How do you choose a boat?
+From our first cruising boat, a classic Hallberg Rassy, we learned a lot.
+We realized we wanted better performance, for one.
+We also determined that center cockpit design kept our smaller children further from an unexpected tumble into the water.
 We liked how the layout provided an aft suite for parents with some breathing room from a children’s zone at the forward end, where two cabins forward gave a few options for dividing our junior crew through growing years.
 And of course, the “classic plastic” cruising boats were best on our budget.
 The living spaces are generous, and an open pass-through behind the companionway helps keep the main cabin feeling airy.

 There are a few Stevens/Hylas 47s we’ve met “out there”: if you know others, we would love to add to this list- please get in touch!